Museum Management

 +49 (69) 212 34856

 Valentino Massoglio works in the library and archive.
-He studied history, sociology and political science in Frankfurt and Bologna.
-He wrote his thesis about Paul Arnsberg, the historian of Jewish Frankfurt.
-He then completed a postgraduate course in librarianship in Vienna and worked in the scientific book trade.
+He studied History, Sociology, and Political Science in Frankfurt and Bologna.
+His thesis focused on Paul Arnsberg, the historian of Jewish Frankfurt.
+He then completed a postgraduate program in library science in Vienna and worked in the academic book trade.

 Archive and Library StaffUwe Bergmann-Deppisch